open-telemetry/opentelemetry-specification/specification/baggage/api.md

 ### Clear

-To avoid sending any name/value pairs to an untrusted process, the Baggage API SHALL provide a function to remove all baggage entries from a context.
+To avoid sending any name/value pairs to an untrusted process, the Baggage API MUST provide a function to remove all baggage entries from a context.
 Returns a new `Context` with no `Baggage`.